-The Trust ended FY2024 with \$983.8 million in total financially measurable assets, an increase of \$55.5 million, or 6%. from FY2023's \$928.3 million in total assets.
+The Trust ended FY2023 with \$928.3 million in total financially measurable assets, down \$8.3 million from FY2022's \$936.6 million in total assets, a decline of 0.9%.

-In FY2024, the Lease Receivable associated with GASB 87, Lease, was \$9.1 million, a decline of \$0.4 million from the Lease Receivable for FY2023.
-The purpose of GASB 87, adopted in FY2022, is to reflect the economic value of future lease payments the Trust can expect to receive from non-cancellable leases of land as an asset.
-Lease Receivable was not reported in years prior to the adoption of GASB 97.
+In FY2023, the Lease Receivable was \$9.5 million, a decline of \$0.6 million from the Lease Receivable for FY2022.
+It is noted that FY2022 reflects the start of the General Accounting Standards Boards standard GASB 87 for the accounting of leases.
+GASB 87's purpose is to reflect the economic value of future lease payments the Trust can expect to receive from non-cancellable leases of land.
+Lease Receivable is not included in FY2021 total assets.